Forhadx/Problem-Solving/README.md

-# Problem-Solving
+# Problem solving

-- Some codeforces offline problems solve.
+Some code forces and URI offline problems solutions which I had solved when I study in 3rd in university.